-The crystallite size of CuS nanocomposites is calculated using Debye Scherer equation [35].
-The calculated microstrain of material is 0.77 nm for all samples and has the same fringe width.
-The particles exhibit the same size 75.10 nm approximately.
+The crystallite size of CuS nanocomposites is calculated using the Debye-Scherrer equation [35].
+The calculated microstrain of the material is 0.77 nm for all samples, with a consistent fringe width.
+The particles exhibit approximately the same size, at 75.10 nm.
 And have a negative slope.
-All the samples exabit almost identical data there is no change in XRD data.
-The slope is negative confirming the presence of compressive strain.
+All the samples exhibit almost identical data; there is no change in XRD data.
+The slope is negative, confirming the presence of compressive strain.